 If the influencer has a large following and a strong marketing brand, then they’ll require financial compensation.
 However, financial compensation is worth it when the right partnership generates more customer interaction than you and your team could ever generate on your own.
 But before you hire anyone who labels themselves as an influencer, be sure to use best practices and verify that you’ve found the best influencer in your niche.

 If you’re hoping to increase your following, then one of the best things that you can do is to post content that tugs at heartstrings.
 One way of doing so is by increasing social media engagement organically through personalized posts.

 Think about your brand message, along with how you’d like for your new followers to feel about your message.
 When designing a post think about what emotions it should elicit in your audience.
 You will know that you did everything correctly if your audience reacts positively to your content.

 Don’t be afraid to thank them for their time and positive feedback if you see that your target audience is engaged.
 If you see that your Interactivity Index or engagement metrics in Sotrender are improving, that means that you’ve successfully crafted engaging content.

 Remember, you need to be responsive when your followers are reaching out.
 Users’ patience isn’t unlimited, and the lack of responses could result in a potential crisis.
 If you go on ignoring them, they could just move on to a brand that will pay attention.

 This can be quite a challenge when there are several moderators on one profile.
-This is why it’s generally best to use a Facebook moderation tool like Sotrender’s that allows you to respond quickly to your fans and keep track of those responses in real-time.
+This is why it’s generally best to use a social inbox like Sotrender’s that allows you to respond quickly to your fans and keep track of those responses in real-time.